wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-introduction/includes/administrators.md

 ## Create a new topic

-Topics contributors, Knowledge managers and Knowledge admins can create a new topic.
+Topics contributors, Knowledge managers, and Knowledge admins can create a new topic.

 Users can create a new topic if AI does not discover through indexing or if the AI technology did not find enough evidence to establish it as a topic.
 To create a new topic, they need to: